-Pink clematis flowers add beautiful shades of pale to deep pink to the garden.
-Pink flowers can symbolize happiness, hope, and joy.
-Pink clematis flowers are also associated with gentleness and platonic love, so they go down well as gifts for friends.
+Beautiful pink clematis flowers add shades of pale to deep pink to the garden.
+Pink flowers symbolize happiness, hope, and joy.
+They are also associated with gentleness and platonic love, so they go down well as gifts for friends.

 Pink clematis cultivars include: